dakadkart/xyz-documentation/docs/cli/topics/shapefiles.md

 The CLI will look for `my_shapefile.dbf` and other files in the specified directory.
 (If it is missing, no attributes of the geometries will be imported.)

-Note that you can use `-a` to select attributes of features to convert into tags, which will let you filter features server-side when you access the XYZ Hub API.
+Note that you can use `-a` to select attributes of features to convert into tags, which will let you filter features server-side when you access the HERE Data Hub API.

 ## Advanced Shapefile Upload

-Shapefiles are an infinitely variable format, and there will be cases where you may need to manipulate or modify the data in order to import it into your XYZ space.
+Shapefiles are an infinitely variable format, and there will be cases where you may need to manipulate or modify the data in order to import it into your Space.
 You can do this with other open-source geospatial tools, specifically `mapshaper` and QGIS.

 ### Mapshaper